ToucHeart/simpleShell/README.md

 # simpleShell
-implement a simple shell using c++
+implement a simple shell using c&c++